humanmade/altis-documentation/other-docs/guides/launching-a-site-on-altis.md

 ### DNS Switch

 After the database is updated and the site is ready to go, contact Altis Support to let them know that you are ready for the DNS switch to your new site.
+See also [DNS Configuration](docs://cloud/dns-configuration.md).

 During this period, your temporary production site (e.g. `domain-production.altis.cloud`) will be inaccessible.
 While the DNS updates are going through, you will want to remove the `require-login` setting in the Altis configuration file unless you have